 Newts that have been injured by predators can also regenerate some parts of their bodies, and whole limbs may be regrown.

 Major predators of newts include waterfowl and wading birds, which may prey on adults and larvae, and may also accidentally ingest eggs while feeding on vegetation, and fish, which may eat vast numbers of larvae.

-The genus Triturus belongs to the family Salamandridae, which also contains several other genera.
-Some of these have members which are similar in behaviour and appearance to the Triturus newts.
+All European newts belong to the family Salamandridae, which also contains several other genera.
+Some of these have members which are similar in behaviour and appearance to these newts.
 These include the American genera Taricha and Notophthalmus, and the Asian genera Neurergus, Paramesotriton, Cynops, and Pachytriton.

-Of these genera, Cynops, Neurergus and Pachytriton exhibit a courtship dance similar to that found in Triturus, but the others have more physical contact, including amplexus, during reproduction.
+Of these genera, Cynops, Neurergus and Pachytriton exhibit a courtship dance similar to that found in these newts, but the others have more physical contact, including amplexus, during reproduction.

 Some general references for further reading relating to the genus Triturus are listed below.
 In addition, references relating to particular topics have been placed on the appropriate pages.

 Griffiths, R. A., 1996.
 Newts and Salamanders

 of Europe.
 Poyser Natural History, London.

 The latest and most up to date study of the European urodeles.
 Comprehensively referenced, and including photos of all the species.